 Aperol spritzes have been big in the US for the past few years – Aperol did a big campaign for their hundred year anniversary a few years back, and it was super successful in bringing the cocktail to American menus.

 What I didn’t quite grasp when I tried them in the States was just how iconic they are here.
-It’s the norm to have an apertivo before dinner.
+It’s the norm to have an aperitivo before dinner.
 Similar to happy hour but with less raucous implications, it’s simply a pre-dinner drink.
 It may not be done every single evening, but it’s a pretty iconic part of the Italian day.
-And the most ubiquitous apertivo is 100% an Aperol spritz.
+And the most ubiquitous aperitivo is 100% an Aperol spritz.